Severus25/news-site/README.md

 2. **Access the application**

-   Open your web browser and navigate to `http://localhost:8080` to view the NewsDaily application.
+   Open your web browser and navigate to `http://localhost:8080` to view the NewsFirst application.

 ## File Descriptions